nik-ez/snowiq-docs/soc-contractor-request.md

 ### Confirm Request

-Lastly, the Contractor Manager must provide confirmation of a truck specific request from Supervisor.
+Lastly, the Contractor Manager must provide confirmation of a truck specific request from the Supervisor.

 ![](/images/soc/soc-contractor-request/soc-confirm-contractor-request.png){: .width-xl}{: data-lightbox="1"}

-Once confrmed by the Contractor Manager, the Supervisor will see his request status changes to Confirmed.
+Once confrmed by the Contractor Manager, the Supervisor will see the request status changes to Confirmed.